xaukael/ffs/README.md

 Updates

+1.8.7
+  - template actor create now has default name in the dialog

+1.8.6
+  - fix module.json v10 warnings

 1.8.1 - 1.8.5
   - span dialog selects current value on open
   - span dialog sets value on render so it doesn't break with quotes now which will allow for putting html elements in there. images and custom styles yay